godidier/godidier.github.io/torcs-ai-tuto-5.md

 We will use it to find intersection points among straights, and distances between points and straights.

-As you might see the `Straigth` class contains two `Vector2D`.
+As you might see the `Straight` class contains two `Vector2D`.
 One hold a point on the straight and the other the direction.

 Let's create a file named _straight.h_ within the _linalg_ folder.
 Add the